-Each batter steps into the batter's box with no count (no balls and no strikes); however, when the 1-and-1 count is utilized, the batter's turn at bat starts with a one ball and one strike count.
+When the 1-and-1 count is utilized, the batter's turn at bat starts with a one ball and one strike count.
 A single "courtesy or extra" foul ball will be allowed after a batter has a 2-strike count.
 Any subsequent foul ball after the courtesy foul will be strike three, and the batter is out.
-The use of the 1-and-1 rule in a Division is up to the discretion of the Division President.
+The use of the 1-and-1 rule in a Division is up to the discretion of the Division President and/or the two competing Managers.
+There is no courtesy foul allowed when the 1-1 count is not in effect.